Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 Restrict PDF access

 Preventing people from accessing a PDF document when they are not authorized to do so is achieved using encryption.
 A user must have a key to decrypt the PDF and use it.
-Commonly passwords have been used to restrict PDF access but they have many weaknesses which including managability and security – see removing PDF passwords.
+Commonly passwords are used to restrict PDF access but they have many weaknesses which including managability and security – see removing PDF passwords.
+Certificates can also be used to encrypt PDF files but they have to be managed.
+See using passwords or certificates to protect PDF files.

-A more secure way to restrict PDF access is to use a licensing control system where keys are never exposed to users so they cannot be shared.
+A more secure and simple way to restrict PDF access is to use a licensing control system where keys are never exposed to users so they cannot be shared.
+This is what Locklizard use.

 Restrict PDF sharing